June 12, 2025, 2:50 pm | Read time: 3 minutes

 Why Some Peonies Change Color During Bloom

-If you’ve followed all the previous tips, the peonies should bloom in full glory.
+If you’ve followed all the previous tips, the peonies should bloom in full splendor.
 If they still don’t, it might be due to the sugary sap that peonies produce.
-This sap can stick to the buds, preventing them from blooming.
+This sap can stick the buds together, preventing them from blooming.